 The USGS surveys approximately 20,000 establishments.
-Each year, the USGS mails about 34,000 forms for 140 different surveys.
+Each year, the USGS mails about 32,000 forms for approximately 150 different surveys.
 Each completed survey form returned to the USGS undergoes extensive analysis, including computerized checks, to ensure the highest possible accuracy of the mineral data.
 The statistical staff monitors all surveys to ensure that errors are not created by reporting in physical units different from the units requested on the form.
 Relations between associated measures, such as produced crude ore and marketable crude ore, are analyzed for consistency.
 Engineering variables, such as recovery factors from ores and concentrates, also are used.
 The totals for each form are verified, and currently reported data are checked against prior reports to detect possible errors or omissions.

-The USGS is also developing an Internet-based electronic forms system as required by the Government Paperwork Elimination Act (GPEA).
-This electronic system is designed to speed the collection and analysis of minerals information.
-As of December 2005, 25 canvass forms, accounting for 81% of annual responses covered by GPEA, are available electronically.
+The USGS has developed a Web-based electronic forms system as required by the Government Paperwork Elimination Act (GPEA).
+This electronic system was designed to speed the collection and analysis of minerals information.
+As of December 2010, approximately 100 canvass forms, accounting for all the annual responses covered by GPEA, are available electronically.